CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-odrive-file-server-blueprint.md

 ### Partner Profile
 odrive combines all storage in one place for easy access, sharing and data protection.
 For instance, if you use Dropbox at home and Box at work, odrive lets you combine both into one folder with one login. odrive currently supports Dropbox, Box, Google Drive, Gmail, Amazon Cloud Drive, Microsoft OneDrive, Facebook, Instagram, FTP, SFTP, and WebDAV.

+Check out this [odrive video](https://vimeo.com/117538897) to learn more.

 [http://www.odrive.com](http://www.odrive.com)

 #### Contact odrive